multimeric/botany/readme.md

 Then, to re-create the stylesheet, just run `gulp build`, and the files in the dist directory will be rebuilt.
 Of course to do this you'll have to install the dev dependencies, so don't use the `--production` flag for `npm install`.
 You can also rebuild botany if you want to make any other changes to the main stylesheet (botany.styl) or the main script (script.js)

+## Contributions

+If you like the project, please help make it better!
+At the moment the main things that need to be fixed before a 1.0.0 release are:

+* CSS improvements.
+The vertical lines have a few issues, like not reaching the top of the previous node, and sometimes overlapping with each other.
+CSS changes can be made to `botany.styl` in src/css.

+* Stylus improvements.
+In a lot of cases I may not be using the full power of stylus in the library.
+If you have more experience with stylus than me, feel free to simply the stylesheet and make a Pull Request.

+* Better and more themes.
+I'm not a graphics designed, so the SVGs I made are pretty basic (and boring).
+Some more markers would be a fantastic help to me.

+* Bug fixes and feature suggestions.
+I'm eager to hear how I can make botany work better for your use case.
+Just file an issue and I'll see what I can do.

+### Style

+The only ideosyncracy with the coding style of botany is the use of braces in the stylus sheets.
+While braces are optional in .styl files, and aren't used in any of the example code for the Stylus library, I think it's a lot clearer to use braces to separate blocks, especially coming from a pure JavaScript/CSS background.